 However, maximizing the potential benefits and minimizing the potential negative impact of migration remains a challenge.
 Much of the migration in the region is irregular.
 This renders migrants vulnerable to abuse and exploitation, harming migrants and all of society.

-In this context, and pursuant to General Assembly resolutions 73/195 and 73/326, the Economic and Social Commission for Asia and the Pacific (ESCAP) and the Regional United Nations Network on Migration for Asia and the Pacific of which ESCAP is a member, are organizing the Asia-Pacific Regional Review of Implementation of the Global Compact for Safe, Orderly and Regular Migration.
-The meeting will be held from 18 to 20 November 2020 in Bangkok, Thailand, at the United Nations Conference Center, subject to prevailing circumstances.
+In this context, and pursuant to General Assembly resolutions 73/195 and 73/326, the Economic and Social Commission for Asia and the Pacific (ESCAP) and the Regional United Nations Network on Migration for Asia and the Pacific are organizing the Asia-Pacific Regional Review of Implementation of the Global Compact for Safe, Orderly and Regular Migration.
+The intergovernmental meeting will be held virtually from 10 to 12 March 2021 in Bangkok, Thailand, with the option for Bangkok-based representatives to join in-person.